 Only 10 minutes away from Bethnal Green station, it’s conveniently located on the first floor above the brewery.
 The room is quite small but cosy.
 There is a dartboard, a few tables and chairs, and a DJ playing vinyl on weekends.
 There is also a 45-minute brewery tour, which includes samples as well.

-They tap room offers 2/3 and half pints.
+They tap room offers 2/3 and a half pints.
 They use well-known names from East London to name the beers, such as Brick Lane Lager and Shoreditch Blonde.

 - Great Eastern: a 7% ABV IPA, strong and tasty.